IIIF/trc/.github/ISSUE_TEMPLATE/TSG_Charter.md

  * If you approve with the charter after submitting any of your comments please vote +1 (thumbs up).
  * If you don't think this group should go ahead vote -1 or thumbs down.
- * If you have concerns with the group starting please add your comments to the doc or issue and vote with the confused face.
+ * To abstain select the confused face.